When you buy a VPS server, you can access it with an IP address. This tutorial will show you how to access the server with a domain name instead.

 - Domain hosting with Bluehost as the domain registrar

 First, log into your domain registrar’s dashboard.
 This will be different for each registrar.
-GoDaddy, SiteGround etc, all have their own interfaces.
-But they should be quite easy to find.
+GoDaddy, Namecheap, etc., all have their own interfaces.
+But they should be pretty easy to find.
 Most of them have a “Domains” section, under which they keep the zone editor.

-For Bluehost as well, you can find it under “Domains” like this:
+For Bluehost, well, you can find it under “Domains” like this:

 This will take you to the page where you can choose which domain you want to edit.
 If you have just one domain (like I do), there’ll be just one choice in the dropdown box: